Bodhidharma Meditates in Cave

 With the creation of Tai Chi Youth, Inc., a nonprofit education organization funded by the NEA (National Endowment for the Arts, N.E.A.) and other government agencies, Shaolin Zen became the focus of the Buddhist studies that had previously been taught in Shaolin Chi Mantis Traditional Buddhist Gongfu classes.

-Master Zhen's commitment to spreading the Dharma seemed minimal though with the very elite few who reached the Intermediate and Advanced levels of Shaolin Chi Mantis.
-So Shaolin Zen has been the focus of Master Zhen's Buddha path since arriving back in California.
+Buddha Zhen's commitment to spreading the Dharma seemed minimal though with the very elite few who reached the Intermediate and Advanced levels of Shaolin Chi Mantis.
+So Shaolin Zen has been the focus of Buddha Zhen's Buddha path since arriving back in California.

 We hope that Shaolin Zen will supply more truth to more people with our shaolinZEN.org CyberTemple.